ample/dev-playbook/docs/code/component-architecture/README.md

 We're a little more particular about props:

-- Props use snake_case.
-While this may seem confusing, it is to more easily maintain parity with the naming conventions of the CMS products we tend to use.
+- Props keys use snake_case (e.g. `<MyComponent some_prop="value" />`).
+While this may seem awkward, it provides parity with the naming conventions of the CMS products we tend to use.
 - The prop `theme` is used to designate variations on a component.
 This may help a component wrap itself in another component, passing the props down, or it may simply get passed to the stylesheet.
 - Options within a prop should also use snake_case.
 This is due to limitations with Sass and CSS Modules.
 For example, if `theme` is a prop and one option is a red outline, it should be `outline_red` (or `red_outline`).
 - When multiple words may work, stick with consistency.
 For example, if there is one main body of text for a component, call it `body` (as we've done in the starters), even when it may be _acting_ as a description.